Wad098/CISC-322_Group20/index.md

 <!-- ## 2022 Winter CISC-322 Group 20 -->
 ## Zephyrus
 Welcome to Team Zephyrus, We are the group 20 in CISC-322 2022 winter.
-This semaster, we will be studying the architecture of Apollo v7 :earth_asia:.
+This semaster, we will be studying the architecture of Apollo v7:earth_asia:.
 Apollo project is an open source driverless operating platform created by Baidu.
 Autonomous driving is a concept which vehicles or transport system are self-driven without the intervention from human drivers.
 Transportation becomes an inseparable component of our daily life. <br>
 Commuters take bus and subway to their workplace :office: in  the morning.
 In the late night, the last bus drives fatigued people back home :house:.<br>
 Nowadays, the rapid :boom: development of Internet of things revitalize traditional things in a brand new way.
 The introduction of the anotomous driving reinvigorate energy to the traditional transporation.
 <!-- [Onq page](https://onq.queensu.ca/d2l/home/642417) <br> -->